SSVEC Currents

 Why this change now?

-Our recent surveys tell us that only one in three members say they understand they are member-owners.
-The rest think of themselves as customers or are unsure.
-Ownership should not feel abstract.
-Member equity makes the relationship plain.
-It links your bill, our system investments, and the checks or bill credits you receive over time.
+Our recent surveys indicate that only one in three members recognize they are member-owners, while others view themselves as customers or are uncertain.
+This concept of ownership, which we discuss in our CEO Journal and community updates, should not feel abstract.
+Member equity makes the relationship clear, linking your bill, our system investments, and the checks or bill credits you receive over time, as highlighted in SSVEC Currents.

 What does not change:

-The program itself.
-Allocations and retirements continue under our established financial policies.
-You will still see year-end communications that explain retirements and how to ensure delivery, especially if you have moved.
-If you have unclaimed funds from prior years, our team can help you reconnect those dollars with the right member.
+The program itself continues to operate under our established financial policies, including allocations and retirements.
+You will still receive year-end communications, such as those featured in the CEO Journal, which explain retirements and how to ensure delivery, especially if you have moved.
+Additionally, in our community updates, we will remind you that if you have unclaimed funds from prior years, our team can help you reconnect those dollars with the right member, as highlighted in SSVEC Currents.

 What does change:

 How simply and consistently we talk about it.
-You will begin seeing “member equity (formerly capital credits)” in print, on our website, and on your bill inserts.
-Over time we will shorten to “member equity” once everyone is comfortable with the updated term.
+You will begin seeing “member equity (formerly capital credits)” in print, on our website, and on your bill inserts, as highlighted in our CEO Journal and community updates.
+Over time, we will shorten it to “member equity” once everyone is comfortable with the updated term, ensuring that information is also shared in SSVEC Currents.

 Timing is also important

 As of this writing, the board has not yet met in October to evaluate options for handling member equity.
-Once that meeting concludes, you will see communications from SSVEC through our usual channels explaining the board’s decisions and what they mean for you.
+Once that meeting concludes, you will receive community updates from SSVEC through our usual channels, including insights in the CEO Journal, explaining the board’s decisions and what they mean for you.

 What member equity says about us:

-SSVEC operates at cost, focused on service.
-We do not send profits to distant shareholders.
-We invest in this system and in this community, then return value to the people who use the power.
-That is the cooperative difference.
+SSVEC operates at cost, focused on service to our community.
+Unlike traditional companies that send profits to distant shareholders, SSVEC invests in this system and the community, returning value to the people who use the power.
+This commitment is highlighted in our CEO Journal and shared in our community updates, showcasing the cooperative difference that SSVEC Currents brings to our members.

 How you can engage:

-Come to our annual meeting, vote in board elections, and consider serving when a seat opens.
-Follow our updates, keep your contact information current, and encourage neighbors to activate their SmartHub account so they never miss a retirement notice.
+Join us for our annual meeting to vote in board elections and consider serving when a seat opens.
+Stay informed with our community updates and the CEO Journal, and make sure your contact information is up to date.
+Encourage your neighbors to activate their SmartHub account so they never miss a retirement notice, as highlighted in SSVEC Currents.

 Member equity tells the story of ownership in two words.
-It is your share in SSVEC, and it grows stronger when members are informed and involved.
+It represents your share in SSVEC, and it grows stronger when members are informed and involved through community updates and insights shared in the CEO Journal, including features like SSVEC Currents.

 Jason's Message from the 2025 September - October Issue: